education.vic.gov.au

 School staff must:

-• if the student is transferring from another government school into the home school, prior to attendance at the NSSP, the home school should ensure all relevant student data has been received from the previous school, including all CASES21 data
+• if the student is transferring from another government school into the home school, prior to attendance at the NSSSFSP, the home school should ensure all relevant student data has been received from the previous school, including all CASES21 data

 • enter enrolment details on the CASES21 database in accordance with the usual processes for enrolling new students